JohnySeven/TWatchSK/README.md

 ### Signal K
 This screen shows the current status of the connection to the SK Server (shows the server address and the SK Server version number if connected), and provides buttons for managing the connection to the SK Server.
-Note that you can make the initial connection to the Server by specifically entering its IP address and port number, or by using the "Find SK Server w/ mDNS" button: both methods are described below.
 - "Set address": tap to enter the IP address, or the hostname, of your SK Server.
-NOTE: the watch and the SK Server must be on the same wifi network.
+NOTE: the Watch and the SK Server must be on the same wifi network.
 - The field to the right of the address is the "Port" field - it's just not labeled.
 Tap it to enter the port of your SK Server: typically 80 or 3000.
 As long as you're connected to wifi already, the Watch will attempt to connect to the SK Server.
 If it's successful, you'll see the Server address and version, and above that, it will say "Pending authorization".
 - Go to your SK Server, click on "Security" on the left-side menu, then click on "Access requests", then click on Watch in the list of Access Requests, then enter `NEVER` in the "Authentication Timeout" field, then click the "Approve" button.